This Ingredient Helps Prevent Blueberries From Sinking to the Bottom of Your Muffins

 Enter the Pudding Cup

-Many recipes that call for vegetable oil or butter may result in muffins that are a bit greasy at the bottom of the muffin tins and added ingredients, like fruit or nuts, may sink to the bottom as a result.
+Many recipes that call for vegetable oil or butter may result in muffins that are a bit greasy at the bottom of the muffin tins and added ingredients, like fruit or nuts, may get pulled down as a result.
 When you are adding these ingredients for flavor and texture, you don't want them sinking to the bottom of the tin and weighing down the baked goods.
 After all, the goal is a light, fluffy muffin.

 When it's time to whip up a batch this time around, take a shortcut or two from the baking aisle and try this trick out.
 Pick up a box of muffin mix, a basket of fresh blueberries, and a package of pudding cups.

-Any variety of pudding snack cups will work, from the classic Jell-O brand pudding cup, to the old standby Snack Pack, Swiss Miss, or any other favorite brand.
+Any variety of pudding snacks will work, from the classic Jell-O brand pudding cup, to the old standby Snack Pack, Swiss Miss, or any other favorite brand.
 Look for a flavor that highlights the flavor of the muffins, like vanilla, tapioca, or butterscotch.

 What Does the Addition of Pudding Do for the Muffin Mix?